polkadot-js/docs/docs/api-contract/start/blueprint.md

   });
 ```

-As per the `Code` examples previously, the `createContract` interface is a normal submittable extrinsic with the result containing an actual `ContractPromise` instance as created with the address from the events from deployment.
+As per the `Code` examples previously, the `tx.<constructorName>` interface is a normal submittable extrinsic with the result containing an actual `ContractPromise` instance as created with the address from the events from deployment.
 Internally it will use the `instantiate` extrinsic and interpret the events retrieved.

 ## Interact with contracts